 - This Company is suitable to be used as one component of several within a diversified investment portfolio.
 Investors should consider carefully the proportion of their portfolio invested in this Company. - Active management techniques that have worked well in normal market conditions could prove ineffective or negative for performance at other times. - The Company could lose money if a counterparty with which it trades becomes unwilling or unable to meet its obligations to the Company. - Shares can lose value rapidly, and typically involve higher risks than bonds or money market instruments.
 The value of your investment may fall as a result. - The return on your investment is directly related to the prevailing market price of the Company's shares, which will trade at a varying discount (or premium) relative to the value of the underlying assets of the Company.
-As a result, losses (or gains) may be higher or lower than those of the Company's assets. - If a Company's portfolio is concentrated towards a particular country or geographical region, the investment carries greater risk than a portfolio that is diversified across more countries. - Where the Company invests in assets that are denominated in currencies other than the base currency, the currency exchange rate movements may cause the value of investments to fall as well as rise. - The Company may use gearing (borrowing to invest) as part of its investment strategy.
-If the Company utilises its ability to gear, the profits and losses incurred by the Company can be greater than those of a Company that does not use gearing. - All or part of the Company's management fee is taken from its capital.
-While this allows more income to be paid, it may also restrict capital growth or even result in capital erosion over time.
+As a result, losses (or gains) may be higher or lower than those of the Company's assets. - If a Company's portfolio is concentrated towards a particular country or geographical region, the investment carries greater risk than a portfolio that is diversified across more countries. - Some of the investments in this portfolio are in smaller company shares.
+They may be more difficult to buy and sell, and their share prices may fluctuate more than those of larger companies. - The Company may use gearing (borrowing to invest) as part of its investment strategy.
+If the Company utilises its ability to gear, the profits and losses incurred by the Company can be greater than those of a Company that does not use gearing.